Second Chance Schools

 teachers have been trained in active teaching methods

-What makes us different
+What Sets us Apart

-Mariama, 11 years old, schoolgirl in Niger
+Mariama, 11 years old, student in Niger

-Contact our team
+Contact our Team

 In Switzerland